 - If you need to leave your child unattended for a short time, the crib or playpen is a safe place.

-- Always stay close with a hand on your baby when they are on a raised surface such as a change table, bed or sofa.
+- Always watch and stay close with a hand on your baby when they are on a raised surface such as a changing table, bed or sofa.
+Consider changing your baby on the floor.

-- Place car seats and bouncy chairs on the floor, not on tables or counters.
+- Place car seats and bouncy chairs on the floor, not on tables, counters or furniture.

 - Always use the restraint strap on strollers, high chairs, and other equipment.